|Handbook > Facilities > Hospitals & Clinics|

-To get to the University of Virginia Health Sciences Center, The new University Hospital East opened in March 1989.
+The new University Hospital East opened in March 1989.
 The eight-story facility has 552 beds and 61 infant bassinets, including a burn unit, a renal unit, a clinical research center, and seven separate intensive care units for the various specialties.
 The lower floors of the building are primarily for diagnostic areas, the operating suite, and ancillary support and public services.
 Acute care beds for adult medical/surgical/psychiatric patients, women, and children are housed in the top six floors.

 The UVA Health System has a far-reaching impact on the communities it serves.
 In 2013, the Medical Center admitted 28,802 inpatients and handled 795,423 outpatient visits, 60,810 emergency visits, 19,512 surgical cases and 1,572 live births.